Executive D-Day Tours / R.C.S. 521 534 040

 As the dangers of assaulting Omaha Beach were clear to the Allied High Command, the seaborne landings were to be preceded by intensive air and naval bombardments just prior to touchdown.

-And the men who were to land on this 7000 yards of beach, the untested 29th Infantry Division in the west alongside the experienced 1st Infantry Division in the east, were expected to have few problems.
+And the men who were to land on these 7000 yards of beach, the untested 29th Infantry Division in the west alongside the experienced 1st Infantry Division in the east, were expected to have few problems.

 The initial assault waves consisting of amphibious tanks and combat engineer teams were to have cleared the beach obstacles and the following infantry were to proceed inland unhindered.